 We have an established safety culture that expects and empowers our employees to contribute to our goal of zero work injuries or incidents.
 We also require our employees and business partners to operate ethically in how we do business matters, which is why we have developed several policies to guide our actions.
 Ultimately, we recognize that all of the places we operate and the people who touch our business are integral to our success.

 - Environmental, Health and Safety (EHS) management system — Each facility develops an EHS matrix to track safety and environmental activities, with progress continuously monitored, evaluated and shared.
 This system is complemented by several support resources, including our corporate policy, standards, procedures, directives and more, to set expectations for employees.

-- Training — All REG employees undergo safety training, customized with in-depth training for those whose jobs include more potential hazards.
+- Training — All Chevron Renewable Energy Group employees undergo safety training, customized with in-depth training for those whose jobs include more potential hazards.

 - SEE Signals — A cognitive process to reduce or eliminate incidents.
 It requires that someone first stop to identify hazards, next evaluate what could go wrong and last execute the plan and prevent incidents.
 The company utilizes a visual reminder of a stoplight at each facility to keep this front of mind.
 It changes the red, yellow and green lights as events occur around the company, keeping all employees attentive and attuned to company safety.

 - Safety committees — Composed of employees across the organization, each location has a safety committee to keep safety front of mind, educate and make safety applicable to our daily lives.
 The committees have also instigated a company-wide practice of beginning all meetings with a safety moment.

 - Recognition — Effective safety communication includes celebrating achievements throughout the organization, including incident prevention, corrective action plans and finding ways to reduce risk.
 Four times a year, we solicit input from across the organization and award employees who have exhibited exemplary safety performance or contributed to a safer workplace for all.